Codecademy/docs/content/ruby/concepts/inheritance/inheritance.md

 ---
-Title: 'Inheritance'
+Title: "Inheritance"
-Description: 'In Ruby, inheritance describes the relation between classes.
-Inheritance is expressed when the < is used to connect the parent class, Animal, with the child class, Dog: rb class Animal def initialize(species) @species = species end'
+Description: "In Ruby, inheritance describes the relation between classes.
+Inheritance is expressed when the < is used to connect the parent class, Animal, with the child class, Dog: rb class Animal def initialize(species) @species = species end"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Inheritance'
+  - "Inheritance"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In Ruby, inheritance describes the relation between classes.